-As the ground truth in calculation of the precision-recall curves, we considered an image to be truly relevant to a query if its corresponding observer SC is larger than a preselected threshold $T_2$ .
+As the ground truth in calculation of the precision-recall curves, we considered an image to be truly relevant to a query provided that their corresponding observer SC is larger than a pre-selected threshold T_2 .
 In our experiments, $T_2 = 6$ was used.

-3) Relevance Feedback: To demonstrate the effect of relevance feedback, we performed the following experiments: for each query, the trained retrieval network was first applied to retrieve images from the database; among the images retrieved, the one with the highest SC (based on the pre-existing observer data) was chosen as the relevant feedback image (in case there was a tie, random selection was used to break the tie).
+3) Relevance Feedback:

+To demonstrate the effect of relevance feedback, we performed the following experiments: for each query, the trained retrieval network was first applied to retrieve images from the database; among the images retrieved, the one with the highest SC (based on the pre-existing observer data) was chosen as the relevant feedback image (in case there was a tie, random selection was used to break the tie).
+This chosen image was then paired up with the query along with their corresponding observer SC to form the feedback sample.
 The proposed relevance feedback procedure was then applied to retrieve a new set of images.
 The precision-recall curves were then computed based on this new set of images.

-4) Impact of Parameters: To demonstrate the impact of various parameters involved in the training and testing of the proposed network on the overall performance, we also evaluated the precision-recall curves when these parameters were varied, including the thresholds $T_1$ and $T_2$ , and the internal parameters of the trained learning machine.
+4) Impact of parameters:

+To demonstrate the impact of various parameters involved in the training and testing of the proposed network on the overall performance, we also evaluated the precision-recall curves when these parameters were varied.
+This includes using different values for the thresholds T_1 and T_2 , and perturbing the inherent parameters of the trained learning machine.